 Need help choosing an SEO keyword tool?
-Our 18-part checklist comes helpful tips and a host of free and paid tools like SEMrush, Ahrefs, Answer The Public.
+Our list includes a host of free and paid tools like SEMrush, Ahrefs, Answer The Public and tips to consider.

 - SEO keyword tools will help you find a balance between high search volume, a high trend, and a low ranking difficulty.

 - Keyword tools will help you beat your competition and track performance of what you’re already ranking for.

 - Choosing between paid and free tools comes down to budget constraints and essential features.

 - Only choose what is right for your business and not what seems trendy and popular to everyone else.

 A quick Google search brings up about 37,000,000 results for “SEO keyword tools”.
 Most of them are blog posts about which SEO tools to use or landing pages for the tools themselves.

 But if you’re trying to find the best SEO tool for your business, this isn’t enough information to go off.
 Worse still, it’ll be biased and not offer your business the value you actually need.

 While I will be doing the same in this article, I will also be covering what a keyword tool actually does, why you should be using one in 2019, and things to consider before taking the plunge.